Epokuiso/social-media-signup-snippet/README.md

 ## Description
 This snippet has the intend to show how to use different social media accounts in order to signup a user into a system using **NestJS**.

+### Google Authentication
+Check in the following where I took the Google auth snippet from - [Link](https://dev.to/imichaelowolabi/how-to-implement-login-with-google-in-nest-js-2aoa)

 ## Installation

 ```bash